gbif/hp-gb32/programme.md

 toc: true
 ---

-The GB31 meeting and associated events will take place in Porto, Portugal, Austalia in the period XX-XX XXXXXX 2024.
+The GB31 meeting and associated events will take place in XXX, Portugal, in the period 30 September - 4 October 2024.